 To work with multiple observers in one project, use our cost-effective Coder Licenses to create a multiple coder station configuration.
 It is ideal for easing the workload in large projects, or to give students hands-on experience with behavioral research.
 And with advanced analysis, you can perform reliability analysis to help you exclude observer bias.

 Integrate and analyze data

-Integrating external data can increase the understanding of behavior.
-Therefore, many studies investigate correlations between physiological responses (such as respiratory responses heart rate, blood pressure, or body temperature) and specific behaviors.
-The Observer XT has several options for integrating and synchronizing signals from several data acquisition systems, and even select and analyze them in combination with your behavioral observations.
-This allows you to investigate what a cow did while its heart rate was above a certain level, how the average body temperature of a dog differs between resting and playing, the influence of the presence of people in the stables on animal behavior and physiology, and many more research questions.
+Many studies investigate correlations between location, physiological responses (such as respiratory responses heart rate, blood pressure, or body temperature), and specific behaviors.
+The Observer XT has several options for integrating and synchronizing signals from several data acquisition systems such as TrackLab, and even select and analyze them in combination with your behavioral observations.
+This allows you to investigate what a cow did while its heart rate was above a certain level, the influence of the presence of people in the stables on animal behavior, location, and physiology, and many more research questions.